pleaseRedo/Controllable-Heliotrope-Video/README.md

 #  Controllable Heliotrope Video

 The goal of this practical is to combine Direct Manipulation with the ideas in VideoTextures.
-You will build a system that allows the user to (seemingly) specify the look-at directions of a "real" human face.
+This is a system that allows the user to (seemingly) specify the look-at directions of a "real" human face.

 ![FaceImg](https://github.com/pleaseRedo/Controllable-Heliotrope-Video/blob/master/Heliotrope/gabriel.jpg)